 You can only qualify as a Low Risk National if you are being sponsored by a sponsor with Tier 4 Sponsor status (the RCA has Tier 4 Sponsor status); and if you are applying for entry clearance in your country of nationality, country of residence, or for leave to remain in the UK

 However, the Home Office may request to see these documents at a later point, so you must ensure that you have original copies available.

-From 6 July 2018, there are 11 new ‘low risk’ countries to be added to Appendix H of the Immigration Rules.
-These new countries/territories are:
+New ‘low risk’ countries to be added to Appendix H of the Immigration Rules.

 Failure to provide original copies of documents when requested may result in your application being refused.

 Note: You are only eligible for the differentiation agreement if you are a national of one of the listed countries applying from your home country or the UK.
 Exemption is not applicable if you apply from another country.

 As part of the Tier 4 visa application, you will be required to pay an Immigration Health Surcharge (IHS) which will entitle you to receive free health care under the National Health Service (NHS).
 The charge is £300 for each year of the visa and £75 for any additional months totalling less than six.
 If the additional months are over six months the full £300 applies.
 You can calculate how much you will need to pay on the Home Office website.
 The IHS is an integrated part of the Tier 4 visa application and does not need to be applied for separately.